Skip to main content

 About ATF FFL Inspections

 ATF’s stated goal for FFL compliance inspections has varied.
 At one time, ATF’s goal was to inspect each licensed dealer, pawnbroker, manufacturer, and importer once every 3 or 5 years depending on the state in which it was located.
-In 2020, ATF stated that its goal is to inspect each licensed dealer, pawnbroker, manufacturer, and importer every 3 years, but, according to a recent report, ATF would need an additional 854 investigators, more than double that are currently employed, to meet this objective.
-In fact,a 2023 OIG audit found that not only did ATF fail to meet these inspection benchmarks, with the majority of FFLs being inspected only once per decade, but also that over 2,200 active FFLs had gone without a single inspection in 12 years.
+In 2020, ATF stated that its goal is to inspect each licensed dealer, pawnbroker, manufacturer, and importer every 3 years, but, according to a 2022 report, ATF would need more than double the number of investigators to meet this objective.
+In fact, a 2023 OIG audit found that not only did ATF fail to meet these inspection benchmarks, with the majority of FFLs being inspected only once per decade, but also that over 2,200 active FFLs had gone without a single inspection in 12 years.
+In 2025, ATF lost many of its inspectors, and now has the lowest number of inspectors since at least 2005 — when there were 20,000 fewer gun dealers.

 Among other job duties, ATF Industry Operations Investigators (IOIs) are responsible for conducting FFL compliance inspections and identifying any violations of law.
 IOIs will also make a recommendation of which administrative action, if any, ATF should take against non-compliant FFLs.